RebelHu/YouHelpMeHelp/README.md

 # YouHelpMeHelp
-The Homework of Software Engineering\n
+The Homework of Software Engineering

-You can choice service like add/delete item, search for items or list all items supplied by other users.\n Just input the number!
+You can choice service like add/delete item, search for items or list all items supplied by other users.

+Just input the number!